DevOps-Nirvana/aws-missing-tools/aws-autoscaling-rollout/README.md

 ## Simplified Logic Walkthrough:

+Described below is the step-by-step logic this script takes, for anyone who wants to know in detail what this script will do to your system, and/or for anyone who wishes to possible contribute feedback/patches to it.
-1. _(pre-logic)_ Check if this autoscaler name is valid
+1. _(pre)_ Check if this autoscaler name is valid
-1. _(pre-logic)_ (if not --force) Check that this autoscaler has no bad suspended processes
+1. _(pre)_ (if not --force) Check that this autoscaler has no bad suspended processes
-1. _(pre-logic)_ Wait for the autoscaler to "settle" (in-case it's mid-scaling activity)
+1. _(pre)_ Wait for the autoscaler to "settle" (in-case it's mid-scaling activity)
-1. _(pre-logic)_ (if not --force) Check that every instance of the autoscaler is healthy on whatever CLB/ALBs its associated with
+1. _(pre)_ (if not --force) Check that every instance of the autoscaler is healthy on whatever CLB/ALBs its associated with
-1. _(pre-logic)_ Suspend various autoscaling processes so things like alarms or scheduled actions won't interrupt this deployment
+1. _(pre)_ Suspend various autoscaling processes so things like alarms or scheduled actions won't interrupt this deployment
-1. _(pre-logic)_ (if the desired capacity == max capacity) Scale up the max capacity by one
+1. _(pre)_ (if the desired capacity == max capacity) Scale up the max capacity by one
 1. _(main-loop)_ Wait for the number of healthy servers on the autoscaler to equal the number of desired servers
 1. _(main-loop)_ Scale up the desired capacity by one, and wait for the autoscaler to show the new server as healthy (in the autoscaler)
 1. _(main-loop)_ (if not --skip-elb-health-check) Wait for the new server to get healthy in all attached CLB/TGs